-Access control has gone beyond simply typing in a password.
-Now, people can use intrinsically unique ways (i.e. fingerprints or irises) to access nearly any device or building.
+Access control has gone beyond merely typing in a password.
+Now, people can use intrinsically unique ways (e.g., fingerprints or irises) to access nearly any device or building.
 This is known as biometrics.
-The term biometrics is actually derived from a Greek word that means “life and measurement”.
+In fact, the term biometrics comes from a Greek word that means “life and measurement.”
+In the case of modern biometrics, this includes capturing and analyzing biological data like palm and finger prints, faces, eyes, and many other identifiers.
+But, if biometrics is the measurement of life, what is biometrics testing?

-Biometrics can be used for a variety of functions.
+Biometrics authentication serves a variety of functions.
 For example, Apple iPhone users can unlock their devices with fingerprints.
-But there are more uses for biometrics beyond simply unlocking a phone.
+But there are more uses for biometrics beyond unlocking a phone.

 Other uses include: